Wild Man Fischer: Rhino Records albums

-In 1974, Larry appeared as a guest vocalist on noise band Smegma's album Sing Popular Songs.
+In 1974, Fischer appeared as a guest vocalist on noise band Smegma's album Sing Popular Songs.
 In 1975, he recorded Rhino Records' first release, a novelty single entitled "Go to Rhino Records".
 At the time, Rhino Records was only a record shop in Los Angeles.
 According to the New York Times: "Demand for [the single] proved so great that it catapulted the store's owners into the record-producing business."
 Two years later he recorded their very first LP, Wildmania.
 In the 1980s, Fischer worked with the comedy music duo Barnes and Barnes (Bill Mumy and Robert Haimer) to produce two more albums for Rhino, Pronounced Normal (1981) and Nothing Scary (1984).
 In 1986, Barnes and Barnes also wrote and produced "It's a Hard Business", a duet featuring Fischer and Rosemary Clooney.
 The song was the result of a telephone friendship they began due to mutual acquaintances.
 In 1988, a judge awarded Fischer royalties on his song "Merry-Go-Round" (from the videocassette release of the movie Medium Cool), but the attorney representing Fischer did not know how to contact him.
 Fischer was still homeless, living in motels and on the streets while panhandling at places like Dodger Stadium and Disneyland.
 He performed at the 1988 San Diego Comic Con with Bill Mumy's group as his backing band.

 In 1998, Date with the Devils Daughter, an album by Robert Williams (a drummer formerly with Captain Beefheart) includes "Hello Robert", which consists of messages that Fischer left on Williams's phone.
 In 1999, Rhino released The Fischer King, a two-CD package comprising 100 tracks and a 20-page booklet, which sold out within weeks.
 The limited-edition album comprises his entire Rhino catalog, including all three of the Rhino albums plus singles, unreleased material, interviews done for this release, and his duet with Clooney.
 It releases almost everything Fischer ever recorded, except An Evening with Wild Man Fischer, for which the Zappa family still held the rights.